What Is PRK Eye Surgery? Cost and Recovery Time Explained

 What is the Cost of PRK Surgery?

 The cost of PRK eye surgery in India varies depending on several factors, including the location of the clinic, the surgeon's experience, and the type of equipment used during the surgery.
 On average, the cost of PRK eye surgery in India ranges from Rs.
 25,000 to Rs.
-60,000 per eye in india.
+60,000 per eye in India.

 What is the Recovery Time after Done with PRK Eye Surgery?